-Thus, a scoping review of the use of the SDQ in collectivistic cultures (specifically those in Africa and Asia) was conducted to understand the prevalence of emotional and behavioural difficulties among normative adolescents from these regions, particularly given known differences in emotional and behavioural experiences and appraisals between these cultures and their more individualistic counterparts (Ortuño-Sierra et al., 2015; see Chapter 1).
+Thus, a scoping review of the use of the SDQ in more traditional collectivistic cultures eultures (specifically those in Africa and Asia) was conducted to understand the prevalence of emotional and behavioural difficulties among normative adolescents from these regions, particularly given known differences in emotional and behavioural experiences and appraisals between these cultures and their more individualistic counterparts (Ortuño-Sierra et al., 2015; see Chapter 1).
 Studies published since 2005 with self-reported SDQ data obtained from adolescents were sought.
 Search terms were as follows: